Cover image of show The In-Between Tech and Trust Podcast

 Get Started

-The in-between tech and trust podcast explores how we build, break, and rebuild trust in a world shaped by accelerating technology.
-Hosted by Eva Simone Lihotzky, the podcast holds space for in-depth conversations at the intersection of AI, business, ethics, and human connection.
-Through interdisciplinary voices - from business and politics to neuroscience to tech and systems thinking in organizations - it invites to conversation that reflect ambiguity, emotion, and deep dives into one of the complex topics we need to solve as a society and beyond.
+The podcast explores how we build, break, and rebuild trust in a world shaped by accelerating technology and artificial intelligence.
+Hosted by Eva Simone Lihotzky, AI adoption and ethics expert with 12+ years of experience in tech, the podcast creates in-depth conversations at the intersection of AI, business, ethics, and human connection.
+Through various lenses - across business, politics, neuroscience, tech and systems thinking in organizations - it hosts expert conversations for you to deep dives into one of the complex topics we need to solve as a society and beyond.

 All episodes